nasa/cumulus/docs/workflows/README.md

 #### Workflow Scheduler

 The scheduler is responsible for initiating a step function and passing in the relevant data for a collection.
 This is currently configured as an interval for each collection.
-The scheduler service creates the initial event by combining the collection configuration with the AWS execution context provided by its CloudFormation template.
+The scheduler service creates the initial event by combining the collection configuration with the AWS execution context defined via the `cumulus` terraform module.

 ### Tasks